DefinitelyTyped/tsd/README.md

 #### Github rate-limit

-The Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
+The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
 You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over unlimited Github RAW urls.
 We are looking into a fallback to bypass the occasional burst mode.

 #### Usage stats & update-check